1jour1vin

 Wine rated (2024 guide) 93-94/100 (Jonathan Choukroun Chicheportiche)

-The wine has a lemon-yellow color of medium intensity.
-The nose offers freshness, tension and a fine acidity.
-It expresses notes of green apple pulp, ripe yellow lemon, crisp apricot and fresh pineapple.
-After aeration, aromas of juicy peach, fresh flowers (white lily, acacia, lime blossom, chamomile), hay in the background, honey and a herbaceous touch of crushed peppermint and fresh quince add freshness and originality.
-Woody and roasted aromas are delicate and integrated - the wine expresses notes of fresh hazelnut, roasted hazelnut in the background, vanilla and hazelnut butter.
-The palate is perfumed, precise and complex.
-On the attack, it expresses perceptible but not exuberant woody notes (toasted wood, fresh wood, toasted hazelnut), vanilla, crushed cardamom and hazelnut butter.
-This is followed by greedy stone fruit (yellow peach, apricot, yellow plum) and candied citrus (candied lemon and orange peel, a hint of grapefruit jam), combined with floral notes of acacia and apple blossom, and a touch of lime-blossom honey and hay.
-The finish is fragrant, long, slightly bitter and fresh, thanks to salivating acidity and tangy notes of green apple and fresh quince, which appear on the finish.
+The wine has a medium-intensity lemon yellow color.
+The nose offers freshness, tension, and a subtle acidity.
+It expresses notes of green apple pulp, ripe lemon, crisp apricot, and fresh pineapple.
+After aeration, aromas of juicy peach, fresh flowers (white lily, acacia, lime blossom, chamomile), hay in the background, honey, as well as a herbaceous touch of crushed peppermint and fresh quince emerge, bringing freshness and originality.
+The woody and roasted aromas are delicate and well-integrated—the wine expresses notes of fresh hazelnut, roasted hazelnut in the background, vanilla, and brown butter.
+The palate is fragrant, precise, and complex.
+On the attack, it expresses noticeable but not exuberant woody notes (toasted wood, fresh wood, toasted hazelnut), vanilla, crushed cardamom, and brown butter.
+This is followed by the delicious flavors of stone fruits (yellow peach, apricot, yellow plum) and candied citrus fruits (lemon and orange peel, a hint of grapefruit jam), combined with floral notes of acacia and apple blossom, as well as a touch of linden honey and hay.
+The finish is fragrant, long, slightly bitter and fresh, thanks to a mouthwatering acidity and tangy notes of green apple and fresh quince, which appear on the finish.

 No notes available